microsoft/aitour-concept-to-creation-ai-studio/src/demo1_get_started_with_Azure_AI_Studio.md

 ## Hub overview

-First thing first, explore the hub you created in the setup phase, by navigating to the *Hub overview*.
+First thing first, explore the hub you created in the setup phase, by navigating to [Azure AI Studio landing page](ai.azure.com).
+You can visualize the *Hub overview* by selecting *All resources* in the left-hand side menu and then clicking on your hub's name.
 Here you can see and manage the main components of the hub:

 - **Projects**: A project is a resource within Azure AI Studio that grants you access to most of the platform's features, such as the **Playgrounds**.
 - **Description**: A short description of the Azure AI Studio Hub you are in.